Loading chat...

 AI Summary

-• Requires newborn safety devices to have a dual alarm system: one alarm connecting to the facility (tested monthly) and one monitoring the interior (checked twice daily), with capability to dispatch ambulances if staff are off-site
+• Requires newborn safety devices to include security cameras and dual alarm systems—one alarm connecting to the facility (tested monthly) and one monitoring the interior (checked twice daily)—with automatic dispatch capability when staff are unavailable

 Legislative Description